 Over 2,000 cars are stolen daily in the US.
 Some of these cars are now being offered for sale to unsuspecting consumers.
 In 2020, the number of stolen cars rose by 10.9 percent.
 Cars stolen during the pandemic could be entering the used car market.

 Around 106 fatal vehicle crashes happen in the US daily based on 2019 crash data.
-While some vehicles can still be restored, others may end up in the junk yard.
-Still, a number of them may just have enough support and fixes that they can pass for a good vehicle with no issues.
+While some vehicles can still be restored, others may end up in the junkyard.
+Still, a number of them may just have enough support and fixes that they can pass for a good car with no issues.

-Paid vehicle history reports are expensive.
+Paid car history reports are expensive.
 However, providers who charge as much as $40 concede that reports may not be complete and the contents may vary.
-Our license plate search tool taps mostly the same sources of public vehicle data.
+Our license plate search tool taps mostly the same sources of public data.

 Vehicle registration regulations vary across states.
 A vehicle from one state with a clean title may actually have an accident record or salvage branded title from another state.
 A DMV license plate lookup in one state will search vehicles registered locally.
 When you search license plates using our tool, you will be able to cover all 50 states.